Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Proof of the Achievable Rate Regions for Two-User MAC (Theorems and )

-With above definitions, we have the following RCU bound for JNN decoding of mismatched MAC in Lemma~\ref{lemma:mismatch RCU JNN}. \begin{lemma} \textbf{(RCU bound for mismatched MAC with JNN decoder)} There exists an $(n,M_1,M_2,P_1,P_2)$-JNN code such that the ensemble average probability satisfies
+With the above definitions, we have the following RCU bound for JNN decoding of mismatched MAC. \begin{lemma} \textbf{(RCU bound for mismatched MAC with JNN decoder)} There exists an $(n,M_1,M_2,P_1,P_2)$-JNN code such that the ensemble average probability satisfies